 Eosinophils can be present in different areas of the GI tract.
 But eosinophils in the esophagus are not common.
 Doctors look at the number of these cells in the lining of the esophagus to diagnose EoE.

-What Are the Symptoms of EoE?
+What Are the Signs and Symptoms of EoE?

-Common EoE symptoms include:
+Common EoE signs and symptoms in infants include:

 - Nausea and vomiting